Ending the Cold War

 4. Lead Nurture.
 You’ve identified a potentially high-value customer, made him/her aware of your brand, engaged him/her in a meaningful way, and generated enough interest to drive them to opt in.
 Now’s your chance to truly sell that prospect.
 Don’t think of a long sales cycle as a torturous waiting game; rather, it’s an ideal opportunity to engage your MLPs with regular content, over time, that answers their questions, quells their skepticism, and builds their confidence in your organization.

 5. Marketing Qualified Leads.
 During the lead nurture process, every digital action an MLP takes — every email open, every web page visit, every download, every social media “like” — has a scoreable value.
 Calculate these over time, and keep track of each MLP’s overall “lead score.”
+(And, if you can, build a dynamic digital customer experience, which shifts direction in response to what an MLP likes or doesn’t like.)
 Once an MLP reaches a certain determined score, you’ll know — with statistical confidence — that he/she is “in market” to buy.
 The MLP then graduates to Marketing Qualified Lead (or, MQL), and is handed over to Sales.

 6. Sales Qualified Leads.
 By the time an MQL is passed to Sales, that lead has been receiving helpful, intriguing communications from your brand for months.
 If the market research was solid and you’ve addressed the audience’s pain points in a meaningful way, those leads are coming in already half-sold on your brand — because you’ve taken the time to engage them and earn their trust.
 Now, Sales is in an ideal position to take them across the goal line.

-7. Close Business.
+7. Close & Extend Business.
 You’ve made that first sale … but that’s only the beginning.
 The investment you have in that new customer was made to support a long-term, multi-purchase relationship.
-You already took the time and effort to create loads of high-quality, relevant content; now, adjust your Lead Nurture Campaign to help your existing customers solve the problems they face every day.
-They’ll thank you for it with their continued trust — and business.
+You already took the time and effort to create loads of high-quality, relevant content; now, adjust your dynamic Lead Nurture Campaign to help your existing customers solve the problems they face every day.
+They’ll thank you for it with their continued trust — and their business, and their advocacy.

 # # #